acailic/acailic.github.io/_notes/oca-review-questions-0.md

 	- You can have one parameter inside parentheses without specify the type.
 	- You cannot use autoboxing for primitive type.
 	- The parentheses are only optional when there is one parameter and it doesn’t have a type declared.

+- Encapsulation is the technique used to package the information in such a way as to hide what should be hidden, and make visible what is intended to be visible.
+In simple terms, encapsulation generally means making the data variables private and providing public accessors.
+It helps make sure that clients have no accidental dependence on the choice of representation.
+It helps avoiding name clashes as internal variables are not visible outside.